-For height, width and diameter measurements, several measurements should be made along the length of the gasket, away from the splice, and the average value should be recorded.

-perform the aforementioned measurements above by sampling at least 1 of each 300 gaskets of each size and type received and maintain records of the measurements made.
+For height, width and diameter measurements, several measurements should be made along the length of the gasket, away c.
+Using specifications and tolerances as supplied by the gasket manufacturer and the precast manufacturer, the precast manufacturer or a competent third party technical service shall perform the aforementioned measurements above by sampling at least 1 of each 300 gaskets of each size and type received and maintain records of the measurements made.
 (If project specifications or the authority having jurisdiction require a frequency of testing greater than 1/300 then they shall apply.)